uday7981/Insurance-dApp-1/README.md

 Smart Contract is written in `Solidity`

 The front-end and User Interface (UI) of the system is coded using the `React` Web Framework

+`Coinbase Wallet`: This is a secure online platform for managing cryptocurrency assets.
+It is used to hold and transfer funds related to the crop insurance contracts.

+`Coinbase Node`: This is a full node implementation of the Dapp.
+It is used to validate and propagate transactions related to the crop insurance contracts.

+`Chainlink`: This is a decentralized oracle network that allows smart contracts to access off-chain data.
+It is used to retrieve real-time crop yield data and other relevant information for the insurance contracts.

 The development environment used is `Truffle` Suite